halibal/halibal/readme.md

 ## About Me

 I'm a junior front-end web developer.
-Also working as a freelance translator (EN<>TR) in my spare time for over 7 years.
+Graduated from Uludag University Political Sciences and Public Administration in 2018.
+Working as a freelance translator (not sworn) (EN<>TR) in my spare time for over 7 years.
 Recently I've chosen web development path in my career and at the moment I'm familiar with HTML, CSS, Javascript.
-For the short-term, I'm trying to master every possible section front-end web development includes — using websites like frontendmentor, patika, javascript 30 etc. — and the long-term, gravitating towards back-end and will become a full-stack web developer.
+For the short-term, I'm trying to master every possible section front-end web development includes — using websites like frontendmentor, patika, javascript 30 etc. — and for the long-term, gravitating towards back-end and will become a full-stack web developer.

 <p align="center" style="text-align: center;">
     <a href="https://github.com/halibal">